 - If you get angina, follow your angina/chest pain action plan.

-- If you have acid reflux problems, follow the advice you have been given and get help if this doesn't settle as expected.
+- If you have acid reflux or indigestion problems, follow the advice you have been given and get help if this doesn't settle as expected.

 - Advice needs to be tailored for you.